 Take a stroll through Culebra Town and explore its charming streets.
-Visit local shops and restaurants to get a taste of the island’s culture and cuisine.
+Visit local shops and a few restaurants to get a taste of the island’s culture and cuisine.

 Stop by the market to grab some food and drinks for a day at the beach, on a boat, or back in your hotel or rental.